-Kīpuka Kuleana was founded in 2017 by four mothers living and raising their children on the island of Kauaʻi.
-These women include an associate professor, a lawyer, a GIS specialist, an archival researcher, and a non-profit director with expertise in conservation easements - all dedicated to perpetuating kuleana and connection to ʻāina across generations.
+Kīpuka Kuleana was founded in 2018 by four mothers living and raising their children on the island of Kauaʻi.
+These women include an associate professor, a lawyer, a GIS specialist and an archival researcher, and a non-profit director with expertise in conservation easements - all dedicated to perpetuating kuleana and connection to ʻāina across generations.

 Board of Directors